-If you’re diagnosed with Type 1 diabetes you will need to stick to a healthy diet which is high in fibre, with plenty of fruit and vegetables and low in fat, salt and sugar.
-Its important to regularly eat and include starchy carbohydrates such as pasta.
+If you're diagnosed with Type 1 diabetes you will need to stick to a healthy diet that is high in fibre, with plenty of fruit and vegetables, and low in fat, salt, and sugar.
+It's important to regularly eat and include starchy carbohydrates such as pasta.
 A special diabetes dietitian will sit down with you personally to help you through your eating plans.

 It's also very important to exercise on a regular basis, to help keep your blood glucose level down.
 It is recommended that you aim to do at least 150 minutes of moderate intensity aerobic activity every week.
 You should always speak to your doctor before starting a new activity.

 If you're a smoker or heavy drinker, you will also need to cuts these habits out of your life.
 Diabetes already increases the risk of heart problems, but smoking can increase this risk even further.
 Alcohol, on the other hand, can have an adverse effect on your blood glucose levels and can also affect your ability to carry out your insulin treatments.

 People living with Type 1 diabetes will also need to be extra careful with their feet.
 The condition is linked to poor blood circulation in the feet and the blood glucose can damage the nerves.
 You will be at greater risk of developing problems such as foot ulcers and infections.
 To help reduce this risk you should: